 Top brass at Thus are celebrating their merger with Cable and Wireless by modestly telling staff through the medium of leaving large cardboard junk around offices that "a new era of telecoms" has begun.
 So far, so tedious consolidation.
-But an eagle-eyed Reg spy noticed their equally modest choice of metaphor - that of billions …
+But an eagle-eyed Reg spy noticed their equally modest choice of metaphor - that of …

 That is all.

 Posted anonymously whilst waiting for the judgement to come down from above :(

 Mine's the one with the CV in the pocket please.

 As a refugee of Cable and Wireless and Thus I think the choice of shuttle is dead on.
 Except this time we know the O ring is going to go.

 One may be managing you now.
 Just cry quietly to yourself.

 ...or a graphic artist with a sense of humour?

 Anyone got the URL for BT's vacancies pages?